Pete Maravich Assembly Center: LSU Basketball Practice Facility

 The LSU Basketball Practice Facility is the practice facility for the LSU Tigers basketball and LSU Lady Tigers basketball teams.
 The facility is connected to the Pete Maravich Assembly Center through the Northwest portal.
 The facility features separate, full-size duplicate gymnasiums for the women's and men's basketball teams.
 They include a regulation NCAA court in length with two regulation high school courts in the opposition direction.
 The courts are exact replicas of the Maravich Center game court and have two portable goals and four retractable goals.
 The gymnasiums are equipped with a scoreboard, video filming balcony and scorer's table with video and data connection.
 The facility also houses team locker rooms, a team lounge, training rooms, a coach's locker room and coach's offices.

 The building also includes a two-story lobby and staircase that ascends to the second level where a club room is used for pre-game and post-game events and is connected to the Pete Maravich Assembly Center concourse.
 The lobby includes team displays and graphics, trophy cases and memorabilia of LSU basketball including a statue of Lady Tiger Coach Sue Gunter.
 A 900 lbs Bronze statues of LSU legends Shaquille O'Neal, Pete Maravich, Bob Petit, and Seimone Augustus are located in front of the facility.

 Pete Maravich Assembly Center team facilities

 Men's and women's basketball facilities

 The men's and women's basketball teams both have dedicated locker rooms in the Pete Maravich Assembly Center.

-The men's basketball locker room was fully renovated in 2005–2006.
+The men's basketball locker room in the southwest quadrant was fully renovated in 2005–2006.

-The women's basketball locker room formerly known as the Jinks Coleman Women’s Basketball Locker Room was named in honor of Jinks Coleman, the first women's basketball coach at LSU following her death in 2000.
+The women's basketball locker room in the northwest quadrant was formerly known as the Jinks Coleman Women’s Basketball Locker Room was named in honor of Jinks Coleman, the first women's basketball coach at LSU following her death in 2000.
 In 2023, following a $1.5 million donation from Jerry and Roselyn Juneau, the locker room was renovated along with upgrading the attached players and coaches' lounges and film room.
 The locker room was renamed the Juneau Locker Room following the renovation.